jacmgr/PhilePlugins/README.md

 These are plugins from jacmgr.
 They are quirky.
 I am not a real programmer.
 But I had fun learning about OOP and Phile.

 I don't know how to git.
 Maybe Someday.
 You can read about the plugins and download them if you want to see how bad I am.
-[Visit my blog about my experience writing these plugins for Phile](http://www.jhinline.com/philecms/three)
+[Visit my blog about my experience writing these plugins for Phile](http://www.jhinline.com/philecms/three/docs/plugins) and the [plugin documentation pages](http://www.jhinline.com/philecms/three/docs/plugins).

+It is one zip file with all plugins.
+You activate them individually in your config.php file.

 ## Plugin List